Abby Dowse Flaunts Cleavage & Legs For Days In Sexy Mini Dress For Smoking-Hot Selfie

 The outfit clung to every inch of Abby's gym-honed body, accentuating her small waist and emphasizing the swell of her hip.
 The sleeveless design gave fans a peek at her toned arms.
 The gorgeous blonde appeared to be braless underneath the slinky number, which offered plenty of support due to its tight fit around the chest.
 It had spaghetti straps that went around her neck, providing extra definition to her sculpted bust.

-The Aussie bombshell adorned her décolletage with a triple layered necklace, further highlighting her busty cleavage.
+The Aussie bombshell adorned her décolletage with a triple-layered necklace, further highlighting her busty cleavage.
 A pair of dainty bracelets sparkling on her forearm added even more bling, as did the two statement rings on her index fingers.
 The babe finished off the smoking-hot look with glossy, high-heeled sandals that sported coquettish ankle straps.
-The shoes were an open-toe design that showed off her white pedicure, which matched the polish on her fingers.
+The shoes had an open-toe design that showed off her white pedicure, which matched the polish on her fingers.

 Abby served up a sexy show of her incredible figure as she crossed one leg over the other and softly bent her knee.
-She was sitting on her hip, leaning her hand on the soft mattress.
+She sat on her hip, leaning her hand on the soft mattress.
 Her feet elegantly stretched to the forefront of the frame, allowing her audience to admire her slender ankles and eye-catching heels.

-The smokeshow pursed her lips in a sultry expression as she peered into the phone.
-Her messy locks were swept to the side and tumbled over her shoulder in tousled waves, adding to her seductive vibe.

 The selfie proved very effective at captivating fans' interest, as it racked up more than 6,700 likes in the first 53 minutes.
 In addition, about 200 people took the time to comment on the provocative snap, the majority raving over Abby's beauty and stunning physique.

-“Always bringing the heat,” gushed one person, who added a fire emoji.
-“Straight up jaw dropping how gorgeous you are,” continued the message.
+"Always bringing the heat," one person gushed, adding a fire emoji.
+"Straight up jaw dropping how gorgeous you are."

-“Those eyes and long legs,” remarked another Instagrammer.
-“Absolutely stunning, love you in dresses.”
+"Those eyes and long legs," another Instagrammer remarked.
+"Absolutely stunning, love you in dresses."

-“Perfection in a dress Abby,” declared in a third follower.
+"Perfection in a dress Abby," a third follower declared.

-“Blue Sunday,” chimed in a fourth admirer, leaving a string of blue and white hearts.
-“A head turner for sure.”
+"Blue Sunday," a fourth admirer chimed in, leaving a string of blue and white hearts.
+"A head turner for sure."